Grunny/zap-cli/README.rst

       --help              Show this message and exit.

     Commands:
       active-scan  Run an Active Scan.
-      alerts        Show alerts at the given alert level. exclude       Exclude a pattern from all scanners. load-session  Load a given session.
-      new-session   Start a new session.
-      open-url      Open a URL using the ZAP proxy. policies      Enable or list a set of policies. quick-scan    Run a quick scan.
+      alerts       Show alerts at the given alert level. exclude      Exclude a pattern from all scanners. open-url     Open a URL using the ZAP proxy. policies     Enable or list a set of policies. quick-scan   Run a quick scan.
-      save-session  Save the session.
-      scanners      Enable, disable, or list a set of scanners. shutdown      Shutdown the ZAP daemon.
+      scanners     Enable, disable, or list a set of scanners. session      Manage sessions.
+      shutdown     Shutdown the ZAP daemon.
       spider       Run the spider against a URL. start        Start the ZAP daemon.

 You can use ``--help`` with any of the subcommands to get information on how to use them.